Let’s talk about Office Chairs.

 There’s so many other things to look for (quiet motion wheels so you don’t rattle the room, disturbing everyone else or oversized seat widths for additional comfort to name just a couple) we could go on, but if you nail the big 3, you’re on the road to chair heaven.

-At WorkLodge, our goal with our chairs was to demonstrate in one small way, the level of thought, intentionality and effort that we put into delivering the best experiences possible to our members.
+At WorkLodge, our goal with our office chairs was to demonstrate in one small way, the level of thought, intentionality and effort that we put into delivering the best experiences possible to our members.
 It’s not quite the 30 way adjustable seat that Lincoln’s provide, but we’ll settle for 18 way adjustability (that’s more than a Herman Miller Aeron)… For now.